jordyneajensen/jordyneajensen/README.md

           </a>
         </div>
     </div>
     <p>&ensp; Full-Stack Software Developer transitioning from a career in nursing with a passion for innovation, creativity, and analysis.
-Seeking to contribute to a team through problem-solving, task-prioritization, and project management.

-    I believe in approaching life with out-of-the-box thinking and am always working towards big goals.
+Seeking to contribute to a team through problem-solving, task-prioritization, and project management.I believe in approaching life with out-of-the-box thinking and am always working towards big goals.
 In order to accomplish big ideas, goals, and dreams, you have to be willing to go against the grain and stretch yourself.</p>
   </div>
 </div>